 For a small number of academics, information on some control variables (family status, language proficiency, place of birth, academic reputation, and publications) is missing.
-The regressions therefore also include fixed effects for each academic rank, year of birth fixed effects, and controls for the city × subject employment
+The regressions therefore also include unreported indicators for missing information on these variables.
+We also include fixed effects for each academic rank, year of birth fixed effects, and controls for the city × subject employment history.